This screens allows to manage and configure the root CA certificate and issued certificates.

 Side note: Each time you start ZAP, internally a random serial number offset is generated.
 The issued certificates will use this offset plus an increasing counter.
 For example, first the issued certificate has serial number 2314, the second one 2315, the third one 2316 and so on.
 The reason for this is simple: browsers are also caching certificates.
 When you restart ZAP but don’t restart your browser, it could happen, that the browser sees the same certificate but with different serial number.
 In the end, the browser would complain about and reject the certificate.
 By using the random offset (internally 48bit random number), the chances are 1 to 281.474.976.710.656 that when restarting ZAP, the serial number offset is a different one.
 So in the rare case, you are discovering that you browser complains about a broken serial number within the certificate, just restart your browser ;-).

-Any HTTPS client you want to use, has to know the OWASP Root CA certificate as ’trusted root certificate’.
+Any HTTPS client you want to use, has to know the ZAP Root CA certificate as ’trusted root certificate’.
 Typically you have to install manually the ZAP certificate into your browser’s list of trusted root certificates.

 After successfully installation, you can check the certificate.

 Firefox is using it’s own certificate store.
 That’s why you have to import it twice, when you’re using both browsers on Windows.
 Installation and late on validation is done in the same preferences dialog:

 When adding self generated Root CA certificates to your list of trusted root certificates, everyone with the root certificate can smuggle data into your system (browser).
 In other words when you’re not testing in a safe environment, but on productive machines, be aware that you’re opening an additional attack vector to your system.

 |the introduction to Network add-on